 Find the model and version that suits you

 To start, visit the company’s official website and select the model you’re interested in.
 Tesla currently sells six cars: The Model S, the Model X, the Model 3, the Model Y, the Roadster, and the Cybertruck.
 Only the first four are in production, but each one is offered in several configurations.
 For example, the rear-wheel-drive Model 3 is available in one configuration called Standard Range Plus, while buyers who need all-wheel drive can select the Long Range or Performance version.

 Tesla clearly states the price of each car on its website, but it warns potential buyers that the figure it provides includes potential incentives and gas savings.
 Its site lists the entry-level Model 3 at $31,690, because the company deducts gasoline that owners will not have to pay for.
 The actual price of the car is $37,990.

 Clicking on each version tells you precisely how much you’ll pay for it depending on whether you’re buying it in cash or financing it.
 You can estimate your monthly payment, which will vary based on the amount you put down, the length of the loan, and the annual percentage rate (APR).
 Tesla also lets buyers get a more precise estimate of how much money they’ll save after going electric by punching in how many miles they drive annually and how much they normally pay for fuel.

 By entering their zip code, buyers can find out approximately how long they’ll need to wait before taking delivery.
-Shipping delays depend on where you’re located in the United States.
-As of June 2020, the Model 3 Long Range will take between one and four weeks to ship if you’re in California, while the rear-wheel-drive model will reach its owner in two to four weeks.
+Shipping delays depend on location.
+As of October 2020, the Model 3 takes between six to nine weeks to ship if you’re in California.
 Motorists who can’t wait that long can buy a car from Tesla’s inventory.

 Configure your car online